00rs00s/Windows_Process_Suspender/README.md

-A simple cpp pieace of code to suspend a process on a windows system.
+A simple cpp piece of code to suspend a process on a windows system.

 Found useful while analyzing a malware which spawned processses shortly to perform various operations, so i could attach them to a debugger.